shanelnumber5/341-web-design/_docs/topic-11/01-box-size/03-page.md

 Now that our boxes can resize in relation to the screen using _relative_ values, we will have to be careful about setting absolute sizes, but it can be done in certain contexts.

 The following is the same example as the previous <u>except</u> the height of the 'parent-container' is set to 300px.
 There is also more text.
-Notice that when you make your browser window narrow, the text spills out of the element. _This is plain example of bad web design._
+Notice that when you make your browser window narrow, the text spills out of the element. _This is an example of bad web design._

 <div class="codepen-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="MWeVNEv" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Box Models, Pt.
 3" class="codepen"></p>